cdl-saarland/CGO17_ArtifactEvaluation/README.md

 The serial C implementation of the NAS benchmark suite (NPB3.3-SER-C) can be found here [5].
-However, since a registration is required to download the benchmark suite in the first place, we added the sources including a modified configuration file to the resource folder (*resources/NPB3.3-SER-C*).
+However, since a registration is required to download the benchmark suite, we provide the sources, including a modified configuration file, to the resource folder (*resources/NPB3.3-SER-C*).

 SPEC2000 and SPEC2006 have to be acquired separately.
-Once they are, they should be placed in the same folder which we denote as *${SPEC_SRC}*.
+Once they are, they should be placed in a folder which we denote as *${SPEC_SRC}*.
 This folder should contain the following directory structure with the actual benchmarks residing in the CINT/CFP/CPU folders:
 ```